-In the 1960s the AP Program expanded, and Buzz Aldrin prepared to go to the moon.
+In the 1960s the AP Program expanded, and Neil Armstrong prepared to go to the moon.

 For all that AP exams have become a key marker in high school coursework rigor and an integral part of the high-school-to-college transition, the history of AP classes is not without its issues and controversies.
 There are four main issues with the AP program currently under debate in the national discourse on education.